Reviewed by: HU Medical Review Board | Reviewed April 2022 | Last updated: August 2022

 As with many treatments, researchers and doctors don’t always know how natural remedies work, and each natural remedy has its own probable method of action.
 Many contain numerous different compounds are thought to ease migraine symptoms or sometimes prevent migraine attacks.

-Many people believe there aren’t side effects or potentially dangerous consequences if a treatment comes from natural or herbal source.
-Although natural migraine remedies are not drugs, they may still cause side effects, can interact with other treatments or be overused and cause overdose.
+Many people believe there aren’t side effects or potentially dangerous consequences if a treatment comes from a natural or herbal source.
+Although natural migraine remedies are not drugs, they may still cause side effects, can interact with other treatments, or be overused and cause an overdose.
 Please check information on each individual natural remedy and check with your doctor before using any product.

 - The person